nebuchadnezzar-network/cmk-prom-nodeexporter/README.md

 The Dashboard is also multi-host aware compared to the regular node exporter dashboard you can download from Grafana.
 This mimics the "Windows" and "Linux" dashboards in Checkmk.

+### Labels
+There are three labels, two of these are custom but the last one is host_name and that's a generic label checkmk sets and can be used to filter hosts in the dashboard, remember it supports multiple hosts.

 ### Future
 There are many interesting dashboards that could be created using Checkmk metrics.
 I'm currently investigating if an Active Directory dashboard could be created.